marcosgabarda/django-gum/docs/index.rst

 Welcome to Django Gum!
 ======================

-Django Gum provides an easy way to integrate Django with Elasticsearch.
+Django Gum provides an easy way to integrate Django with **Elasticsearch 1.7.X**.
 It can be use for indexing models, handle mappings and make queries.

 The design was made assuming the user has some knowledge about how Elasticsearch works, therefore, this package **DOES NOT** give you API like Django ORM.

 .. toctree::